PredixDev/px-spacing-responsive-design/README.md

 The Predix UI Spacing Responsive module is an extension of the default [px-spacing-design](https://github.com/PredixDev/px-spacing-design) module and provides breakpoint-based classes for nudging margins and paddings around responsively.
 This module is a fork of inuitcss' [spacing-responsive](https://github.com/inuitcss/trumps.spacing-responsive) module.

-The px-spacing-responsive-design module loops through the breakpoints defined in inuitcss' [settings.responsive](https://github.com/inuitcss/settings.responsive) module to generate prefixed breakpoint-based classes.
-If you are using inuitcss’ default breakpoints, you will be given classes like `u-lap-and-up-m0`, or `u-desk-pt++`, etc.
+The `px-spacing-responsive-design` module loops through the breakpoints defined in inuitcss' [settings.responsive](https://github.com/inuitcss/settings.responsive) module to generate prefixed breakpoint-based classes.
+If you are using inuitcss’ default breakpoints, you will be given classes like `u-lap-and-up-m0`, `u-desk-pt++`, etc.

-Based on the breakpoints defined in the `$breakpoints` Sass list, then the margins or padding determined by classes in your markup will be triggered.
+Based on the breakpoints defined in the `$breakpoints` Sass list, the margins or padding determined by classes in your markup will be triggered.

 For example, a `$breakpoint` named `desk` which defines a media-query for viewports wider than 1024 pixels, the class `.u-desk-m0` would zero out all margins with a viewport above 1024 pixels.
-At narrower viewports `.u-desk-m0` has no effect.
+At narrower viewports, `.u-desk-m0` has no effect.

 ## Dependencies

-The px-spacing-responsive-design module depends on one other Px module and two other inuitcss modules:
+The `px-spacing-responsive-design` module depends on one other Px module and two other inuitcss modules:

 * [settings.responsive](https://github.com/inuitcss/settings.responsive)
 * [tools.responsive](https://github.com/inuitcss/tools.responsive)